Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.

-To deploy a smart contract to the Mina network, the developer uses the Mina zkApp CLI.
-The deployment process sends a transaction containing the verification key to an address on the Mina blockchain.
+To deploy a smart contract to the Mina network, the zkApp developer uses the Mina zkApp CLI.
+The deployment process sends a transaction that contains the verification key to an address on the Mina blockchain.

 When a Mina address contains a verification key, it acts as a zkApp account.
-Whereas a regular Mina account can receive any transactions, a zkApp account can only successfully receive transactions containing a proof that satisfies the verifier function.
-Any transactions that do not pass the verifier function will be rejected by the Mina network.
+Whereas a regular Mina account can receive any transactions, a zkApp account can only successfully receive transactions that contain a proof that satisfies the verifier function.
+Any transactions that do not pass the verifier function are rejected by the Mina network.

-When you deploy to a new Mina address, the Mina Protocol will charge a 1 MINA fee for account creation.
-This is unrelated to zkapps and is to help prevent sybil or denial of service attacks.
+When you deploy to a new Mina address, the Mina Protocol charges a 1 MINA fee for account creation.
+This fee is unrelated to zkAapps and helps to prevent Sybil or denial of service attacks.

 Deploying a zkApp UI